Cuddling-Encouraged-heavily-Dnc/INT-please-3---/README.md

 other ppl with Cuddlecomf n or love C+h  ok cuddle me nowwwwww ok .
 Even if i have dni in my name most of the timesss ... or not stated in name ! i wont move away dont worri ok .

-MATCHING SKINS INT W ME OKKK i love matching skins w people its so fun istg do ts and ill mary you no fax no cap no uh glutten idk . i mostly like um um john dough and jane dough [doe] and jx1dx1 and aubree [DO NOT USE HE/HIM ON AUBREE .] , 1x1 and shedletsky [NOT A SHIP .] , 007n7 and noli/c00lkid both !! .
+MATCHING SKINS INT W ME OKKK i love matching skins w people its so fun istg do ts and ill mary you no fax no cap no uh glutten idk . i mostly like um um john dough and jane dough [doe] and jx1dx1 and aubree [DO NOT USE HE/HIM ON AUBREE .] , 1x1 and shedletsky [NOT A SHIP .] , 007n7 and noli/c00lkid both !! . and 2x2x2x2 / 1x1x1x1 and telamon

 People who yap about anything even serious topics and dont mind ok .
 I sometimes do want to talk about serious topics and if do that aswell INT RIGHT NOW !